Skip to content

 TYPE: str

 The time values of this batch of data.
 Each TimeColumnLike object represents a single column of timestamps.
-Generally, you should use one of the provided classes: TimeSequenceColumn, TimeSecondsColumn, or TimeNanosColumn.
+You usually want to use rerun.TimeColumn for this.

 TYPE: Iterable[TimeColumnLike]